Accessibility Widget for Website. No-code - Poper

 Six things that matter when you are layering an accessibility widget on top of real remediation work.

-The widget exposes the accessibility profiles WCAG 2.1 AA expects: font scaling up to 200%, contrast modes, focus indicators, dyslexic font, animation pause, link highlighting, and ARIA hints for screen readers.
+The widget exposes the accessibility profiles accessibility overlays commonly include: font scaling up to 200%, contrast modes, dyslexic font, animation pause, link highlighting, and reading guide controls.
 Important: a widget alone does not make a non-compliant site compliant.
 Use it alongside semantic HTML, real alt text, and proper heading order.
 We say this on the marketing page because the disability community has called out vendors who promise otherwise.

 Font sizing, line spacing, dyslexic-friendly font